-EMSL students will be able to participate in graduation ceremonies in spring (May) even though there are 6 credits remaining in the program.
+If an MSL student has less than 12 credits remaining in their program in a Summer semester, they will be able to participate in graduation ceremonies in Spring (May).
 To be able to participate, students need to apply to graduate by the Spring graduation application deadline, usually mid-February.

-Students can apply to graduate in the spring but indicate that they will not finish their credits until the summer.
+Students can apply to graduate in the Spring but indicate that they will not finish their credits until the Summer.
 Once they apply, students will appear on our graduation list.
 If they don't apply, students will not appear on the list and will not receive graduation emails.
-For spring, we include those who apply to graduate in the Spring, and those who have indicated that they plan to graduate in the Summer.
+For Spring, we include those who apply to graduate in the Spring, and those who have indicated that they plan to graduate in the Summer.

-EMSL students may instead opt to participate in fall (December) graduation.
-If a student chooses fall instead of spring to participate in the ceremony, they should apply to graduate in the summer.
-For fall graduation, we include those who applied for Summer graduation but did not participate in the Spring ceremony, as well as those graduating in the Fall.
+Students may instead opt to participate in Fall (December) graduation.
+If a student chooses Fall instead of Spring to participate in the ceremony, they should apply to graduate in the Summer.
+For Fall graduation, we include those who applied for Summer graduation but did not participate in the Spring ceremony, as well as those graduating in the Fall.